Merzasphor/MWSE/docs/source/types/tes3dataHandler.md

 ### `backgroundThreadRunning`

+*Read-only*.
 Access to the running state for the background processing thread.

 **Returns**: